s-a-nersisyan/ExhauFS/README.md

   | behavior_eating;norm_fulfillment;empowerment_knowledge      | 0.9 | 1.0 | 19 | 3 |
   | ... | ... | ... | ... | ... |

-  Then, to get a full summary of a particular model (in our case - constructed on above three features),
+  To get a full summary of a particular model (in our case - constructed on above three features),
   we need to add `features_subset` with those features to the config file and run `exhaufs summary classifiers -c <config path>`
   which will, again, produce multiple files in the specified output directory, the most important of which are:
   - `report.txt` (contains detailed accuracy scores for all datasets)